-BMP / BMP BMP Corrective Action Needed and Locations

-Control Measure Installed?
-Maintenance

-Required?
-Initial and date when Corrective Action has been taken
+BMP / Control Measure BMP Installed?
+BMP Maintenance Required? tion Needed and Locations when Corrective Action has been taken

-☐Yes ☐ No Yes No

-7

-0 ☐Yes ☐ No Yes No
+7 Yes No Yes No

-8

-Yes No Yes No
+8 Yes No Yes No

-9 l res l No l les l No
+9 Yes No Yes No

-Yes No Yes No
+10 Yes No Yes No

-10

-Yes No Yes No
+11 Yes No Yes No

-11

-Yes No Yes No
+12 Yes No Yes No

-12

-Yes No Yes No
+13 Yes No Yes No

-13

-1.4 Yes No Yes No
+14 Yes No Yes No

-14

-Dv Dv.
-Dv Dv.

-15 ☐Yes ☐ No ∐Yes ∐ No
+15 Yes No Yes No

-13

-Yes No Yes No
+16 Yes No Yes No

-16

-Are Are there any control measures that failed to operate as designed or proved inadequate or inappropriate for a particular

-location?

-Desc Describe any additional corrective actions required (including any changes to the SWPPP that are necessary) as a result of
+Are there any control measures that failed to operate as designed or proved inadequate or inappropriate for a particular location?
+Describe any additional corrective actions required (including any changes to the SWPPP that are necessary) as a result of

 the inspection or to maintain permit compliance:

 Describe any corrective actions required from a previous inspection that have not been implemented:

-Cor Continued on Page 3
+Cor ntinued on Page 3

+BMP/activity Implemented?
+Maintenance Required?
+Corrective Action Needed and Locations

+Evaluate in accordance wit ESC plan. th the approved Initial and date when Corrective Action